TheJoshCode/B06FIX/README.md

-# **Call Of Duty Service Installer Script**

-This script installs a system service for the "Call Of Duty" game, specifically targeting the "randgrid.sys" file within the game folder.
-It also checks for the existence of the required files and directories before proceeding with the installation.

----

 ## **Requirements**
 - **Administrator privileges** are required to run this script.
 - The script will search for the **"Call Of Duty"** folder and the **"Content"** subfolder.